-I know many people who invested in single-family homes 10-15 years ago, and when asked, every one of them says the same thing: “I should have bought more…”
+I know many people who invested in single-family homes 10-15 years ago, and when asked, they all say the same thing: “I should have bought more.”
+So, why invest in real estate?

-In this article, I’ll discuss why that is and how adding real estate to your portfolio could complement your existing investments.
+Below, I’ll discuss why so many people choose real estate as a vehicle to build wealth and how adding it to your portfolio could complement your existing investments.

 - Diversification from the stock market

 What would you do if, in the year you retire, the stock market crashes?
-Instead of selling 100 shares per month to pay your living expenses as you planned, you’re now forced to sell 200 shares per month to raise the same amount of cash.
-That means you’ll burn through your nest egg a lot sooner than you expected.
+Instead of selling 100 shares per month to pay your living expenses as planned, you’re now forced to sell 200 shares monthly to raise the same amount of cash.
+That means you’ll burn through your nest egg much sooner than expected.
 That’s just bad timing, and it’s not something you can control.

-It doesn’t help you if, when the stock market crashes, your other investments crash too.
-That’s why you need diversification, that is, having investments in asset classes that are uncorrelated with each other.
+In addition, it doesn’t help if your other investments crash alongside the stock market.
+That’s why you need diversification or investments in asset classes that are uncorrelated.
 Residential real estate and stocks are two such assets that move independently of each other.

 “Returns” are defined as the compounded rate of return over the life of the asset.

-Historically, the stock market (measured by the S&P 500) has returned 7.0% per year on average, while residential real estate – nationwide – has returned 4.0% per year on average.
-But that comparison overlooks four important factors:
+Historically, the stock market (measured by the S&P 500) has returned 7.0% per year on average, while residential real estate (nationwide) has returned 4.0% yearly.
+But that comparison overlooks four critical factors:

 1) Many growth markets appreciate much higher than the national average

-By picking metros with exceptional job and population growth where the demand for housing is outstripping supply, you can achieve returns far above the national average.
-Invest in Dallas, not Toledo.
+By picking metros with exceptional job and population growth where the demand for housing is outstripping supply, can help you achieve returns far above the national average.
+Like investing in Dallas, not Toledo.

 2) The Power of Leverage